MonsieurSolver/DBGE-GAT/README.md

-# Efficient Graph Embedding Using Dissimilarity: A GAT-based Approach
+# Dissimilarity-Based Graph Embedding: An Efficient GAT-based Approach

 This is a Python framework for Dissimilarity-Based Graph Embedding (DBGE).
 The code is associated with the publication "Dissimilarity-Based Graph Embedding: An Efficient GAT-based Approach".